More apartment owners will be eligible for earthquake-prone loan scheme

 "The current settings exclude the owners who purchased their apartments in this building and did not know at the time of purchase that the building would later be confirmed as earthquake-prone", the review said.

-Other changes agreed to include requiring all loans be secured by full insurance where possible.
-When full cover is not feasible, a loan may be granted where the building has fire cover and where strengthening will bring the building to an insurable level.
+Other changes agreed to include requiring all loans be secured by full insurance where possible, but when full cover is not feasible, a loan may be granted where the building has fire cover and where strengthening will bring the building to an insurable level.

 Consumer credit reports will no longer be required to access the scheme.